gauthamchettiar/py-schemax/README.md

 - [`click`](https://github.com/pallets/click) - Command-line interface framework.
 - [`pydantic`](https://github.com/pydantic/pydantic) - Data validation using Python type annotations.
 - [`pyyaml`](https://github.com/yaml/pyyaml) - YAML parser and emitter.
-- [`cachebox`](https://github.com/awolverp/cachebox) - High-performance caching library, used to cache validation results.
-- [`larch-pickle`](https://github.com/kochelmonster/larch-pickle) - Store python objects on disk, used to store objects cached using cachebox to disk.
-- [`xxhash`](https://github.com/ifduyue/python-xxhash) - Fast hashing algorithm for cache keys, used for checking file modifications.
-Changes would be picked from cache or re-computed based on this hash.

 Want to contribute?
 Refer [CONTRIBUTING.md](/CONTRIBUTING.md) for a more detailed contribution guide.